JPLee01/Data_Representation_Project/README.md

   index.html |  HTML that uses AJAX to link to the server and provide a user interface for the Electronic database initdb.sql | SQL code to create the database, create the tables and populate the tables LICENSE     |    MIT License for the project login.html | Extra page in which the user can view a the SQL data in raw form.
 (Please note login is required.
 Email = Must contain at least one character, followed by the @ sign, then at least one character followed by . followed by at least 2 letters from a to z, e.g. abc@example.com.
-Password = Must contain at least one number and one uppercase and lowercase letter, and at least 8 or more characters, e.g. 123Password)
+Password = Must contain at least one number and one uppercase and lowercase letter, and at least 8 or more characters, e.g.)
-  Project Description.pdf | A PDF copy of the Poject Description and Instructions README.md   |    This file; A Description of the project and instructions Server.py |  Flask server that implements a REST API that performs CRUD operations requirements.txt | List of necessary packages Test_ElectronicDAO.py | DAO Pattern - Test CRUD operations for Electronic database
+  Project Description.pdf | A PDF copy of the Poject Description and Instructions README.md   |    This file; A Description of the project and instructions requirements.txt | List of necessary packages Server.py |  Flask server that implements a REST API that performs CRUD operations Test_ElectronicDAO.py | DAO Pattern - Test CRUD operations for Electronic database